ndiego/block-visibility/readme.txt

 == Screenshots ==

 1. Quickly and easily hide show or hide blocks on your website.
-2. Schedule any Gutenberg block using start and end date/time settings.
+2. Schedule content, i.e. any Gutenberg block, using start and end date/time settings.
 The plugin provides complete block scheduling and work with all Gutenberg blocks, including WooCommerce as seen here.
 3. Show or hide block on mobile devices, tables, desktops and more.
 4. Control who can see each Gutenberg block with user role restrictions.
 5. General plugin settings to enable/disable certain functionality including user permissions and Full Control Mode.